It's all been cleared up.

 Zinc: An essential mineral in the diet, it can help with wound healing.
 Too little zinc can lead to skin problems.
 Zinc is found in pecans, pumpkin seeds, whole-wheat flour, rye flour, oat flour, oysters, and red meat.

 Vitamin E: Helps the body retain moisture and may prevent sun damage.
 Vitamin E is often used topically to prevent scarring and to improve extremely dry skin patches.
 Dietary sources include many nuts and seeds.

 Selenium: May reduce the risk of skin cancer due to sun overexposure.
 It's found in garlic, onions, wheat germ, and Brazil nuts.

-B complex vitamins: Essential for healthy skin in too many ways to name.
-B complex vitamins help to heal dry or itchy skin, rashes, and even those cracks at the corners of your mouth.
+B complex vitamins: Essential for healthy looking skin in too many ways to name.
+B complex vitamins help to improve dry skin, rashes, and even those cracks at the corners of your mouth.
 A vitamin B deficiency may result in all sorts of skin problems and even hair loss.
 These are found in whole-grain cereals, nuts, milk, eggs, meats, fish, fruits, and leafy green vegetables.